kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/PrimitiveFuzzrs.md

 Ranged primitives generate numeric or temporal values between a minimum and a maximum.

 For all of these the following is true:
-- They have a paremeterless function whcich returns a value in a default range.
+- They have a paremeterless function which returns a value in a default range.
 - They have an overload which allows you to specify a min and max value.
 - They throw a `ArgumentOutOfRangeException` if the min is greater than the max.